AndreaGriffiths11/andreagriffiths11/README.md

 ## Hiya!
 I'm [Andrea](https://github.com/readme/andrea-griffiths), my pronouns are she/her/hers.
-I'm a Sr. PM @GitHub, 🧰  I'm currently working on Product/DevRel.
+I'm a Sr. Product Manager @GitHub, 🧰  I'm currently working on Product/DevRel.

 💡 Ask me about:
 - Anything, I'm always happy to help in any way that I can.
-You can find me organizing: [International communities](https://www.meetup.com/pro/github-virtual-meetup/), [30 minutes to merge](https://github.community/tag/30-minutes-to-merge) and in all the places
+You can find me organizing: [Global community Meetups](https://www.meetup.com/pro/github-virtual-meetup/), [30 minutes to merge](https://github.community/tag/30-minutes-to-merge) and in all the places
   <a href="https://linkedin.com/in/andrealiliana">
     <img src="https://img.icons8.com/color/48/000000/linkedin-circled.png" width="26px"/>
   </a>